DeltaGamingCH/Coach/README.md

 # Coach

 Organize, structure, and study with Coach.
-Organized Tasks, Documents and time tracking.
+Organized Tasks, Documents, and more.

 ## Project Details